MrDmitry/aidenhale.dev/web/data/takes/cpp_is_good_for_you/README.md

 think of.
 However, that's how I learned about race conditions, memory safety, and how singletons needed to be initialized before a thread is started or each thread _may_ create its own instance!

 Where was I?
 Oh yes, "the right way".
-And so you chip away at that leaking and crashing monstrocity of a backend and you start asking yourself _Is there a better way of doing this?_ And you search the internet and stumble onto some rare gem from a person who knows what they're doing, like the great [beej.us](https://web.archive.org/web/20121207020445/https://beej.us/) _(I miss the web design from that era of
+And so you chip away at that leaking and crashing monstrosity of a backend and you start asking yourself _Is there a better way of doing this?_ And you search the internet and stumble onto some rare gem from a person who knows what they're doing, like the great [beej.us](https://web.archive.org/web/20121207020445/https://beej.us/) _(I miss the web design from that era of